galaxyproject/galaxy-hub/content/news/2022-11-01-openssl-cve/index.md

 ---
 title: Impact on Galaxy of OpenSSL 3.0.x Vulnerabilities CVE-2022-3602 and CVE-2022-3786 ("Spooky SSL")
+tease: Official severity downgraded to HIGH, exploitability and impact to Galaxy is very low
 date: '2022-11-01'
 tags: [galaxy, admin, security]
 subsites: [global]
 authors: Nate Coraor
 ---

-On October 25, it was announced that a new version of OpenSSL would be released on November 1, containing fixes for security vulnerabilities considered Critical severity.
+On October 25, it was announced that a new version of OpenSSL would be released on November 1 containing fixes for security vulnerabilities considered to be CRITICAL level severity.
 Now that the details of these vulnerabilities have been released, we have been able to perform an assessment of their impact on Galaxy.
-In the week-long embargo period since it was announced that the vulnerabilities existed, they were downgraded in severity from Critical to High, and further analysis by security experts indicates that the exploitability of the vulnerabilities is very low. **As a result, the exploitability against a Galaxy service is also very low.**
+In the week-long embargo period since it was announced that the vulnerabilities existed, they were downgraded in severity from CRITICAL to HIGH, and further analysis by security experts indicates that the exploitability of the vulnerabilities is very low. **As a result, the exploitability against a Galaxy service is also very low.**

 Please see the [official disclosure page](https://github.com/NCSC-NL/OpenSSL-2022) for details.
 You can find a good technical discussion of the vulnerabilities and their exploitability [in this repository](https://github.com/colmmacc/CVE-2022-3602).